barryclark/jekyll-now/_posts/2016-4-20-Crawl-IMDB-Project.md

 ```sh
 scrapy crawl ImdbAllMovies
 ```
-That will generate a file, items.jl, containing all scraped item in serialize JSON format.
+That would generate a file, items.jl, containing all scraped item in serialize JSON format.
+There are 315,384 titles were scraped in this project.